 The cost of building your home depends on where you want to live, the type of home you want to build and your financial circumstances.
 But, usually, it’s more cost-effective to build your home than buy one.
 According to the National Custom and Self Build Association (NaCSBA), it could actually save you 20–40% in costs to build your home instead of buying one.
 The costs you need to allow for include:

-• Hiring contractors and paying for professional services.
-These costs depend on your level of involvement with the project but you may need to pay for the services of a planning consultant, an architect, builders, plumbers, electricians, carpenters, plasterers, tilers, glaziers, heating engineers, decorators, landscape gardeners and a site manager.
+- Hiring contractors and paying for professional services.
+These costs depend on your level of involvement with the project.
+However, you may need to pay for the services of a planning consultant, an architect, builders, plumbers, electricians, carpenters, plasterers, tilers, glaziers, heating engineers, decorators, landscape gardeners and a site manager.

-• Miscellaneous costs, such as legal fees, survey costs, self-build insurance cover, building regulations fees, waste removal costs, security costs and the cost to buy or hire the necessary safety equipment.
+- Miscellaneous costs.
+These can include legal fees, survey costs, self-build insurance cover, building regulations fees, waste removal costs, security costs and the cost to buy or hire the necessary safety equipment.

 Tax savings